Skip to main content

 • Before searching for a CAN ID, please connect to SSH

-• Please ensure that you are logging in to SSH via network rather than serial port
+• Please ensure you are logging in to SSH via network, not through a serial port

-• Please ensure that a UTOC or a motherboard with CAN bridge firmware already flashed is properly connected, and that the data cable connecting to the host computer supports data transfer
+• Please ensure that you have either connected a UTOC or a mainboard with the CAN bridge firmware flashed, and that the data cable connecting to the host computer is capable of data transmission

 Confirming Device Presence

 • Now that you have successfully logged into the host computer, you can enter lsusb to search for devices.
-There will be one of the following situations:
+You may encounter one of the following situations:

-• If entering lsusb prompts that the ls command is not found, you can install the command by entering the following command:
+• If entering lsusb prompts that the ls command is not found, you can install the command using the following instruction:

 sudo apt-get install usbutils

-• If nothing happens after entering lsusb, this is a system issue that cannot be resolved here.
-You need to change the system or use a system that you know works properly
+• If entering lsusb produces no output at all, this is a system issue that cannot be resolved here.
+You will need to change the system or use a known functional system

-• The information shown in the image below is only for reference.
+• If the information shown in the image below appears, please note that this is for reference only.
 You only need to confirm that 1d50:606f appears:

-• 1d50:606f is the device you will use this time.
-You can ignore the following prompts because system issues may cause incomplete display or no display at all
+• 1d50:606f is the device you will use in this case.
+You can ignore the following prompts since system issues may cause incomplete display or no display at all

-• If there are multiple 1d50:606f, it is recommended to exclude one, otherwise it will affect subsequent firmware flashing and connection.
-For example, for FLY MINI PAD, it is recommended to use the onboard UTOC instead of other CAN bridge devices
+• If there are multiple 1d50:606f entries, it is recommended to remove one, as this may affect subsequent firmware flashing and connection.
+For example, for the FLY MINI PAD, it is recommended to use the onboard UTOC and avoid using other CAN bridge devices

-• If not found, please check whether the data cable is properly connected and whether the firmware was flashed correctly.
+• If none are found, please check whether the data cable is properly connected and whether the correct firmware has been flashed.

 Note